Olevi-id/ip-idp-documentation/_pages/g-benefits/3-oleviBenefits.md

 Client agrees the price of the product with a reseller.
 Once the negotiations to purchase Olevi have been concluded, the client can be confident that there is no surprise charges based on growth of the user base or growth of transactions.
 Olevi price is based on instances rather than CPU-units or amount of monthly active users or the amount of transactions.
 Olevi scales very well both horisontally and vertically, but scaling performance doesn't scale costs.

 While Olevi doesn't limit performance scaling in general, there is a top limit also in performance in regard to pricing.
 However, we are talking about millions of users and millions of transactions.
 With these limitations we want to ensure fairness in some corner cases of growth of our clients.
 This is to ensure Olevi doesn't get obsolete by some exceptionally rapid growing companies that migth consume Olevi in their own growth.
 This is also to protect other customers of Olevi from being denied the security of their own continuity.

+## Everything as a Code

+In comparison to many authentication providers available in the cloud as a Service (SaaS), Olevi is as a code product.
+While SaaS services usually do very well what thet promise, they do just that and nothing else.
+Scaling to customer nees in SaaS is based on client's ability to accomodate themselves to the service.

+To be clear, current cloud architectures make it possible to build setups so that even SaaS can be fitted to many needs.
+Also needs are often similar, so SaaS might be fit for choise in many occasions.
+Still, SaaS is run where provider decidec.
+As stated before, Olevi can be run on very many platforms.
+In lack of ready platform, Olevi reseller is glad to probide one.

+Olevi sits well in those kind of needs where versatility is necessity.
+In many places in this document we state that Olevi is a code product.
+Olevi has been created with Everything as a code principle in mind.
+Olevi modules, CI/CD pipelines, configuration and even these documentation pages are created as a code.

+This means that Olevi can be fitted in most demanding needs.
+If your need for authentication provider is very simple and your procedures are standard, choise of a SaaS purchase from some cloud provider might be best fit, while Olevi can provide to that as well.
+However, when your use case is more demanding, your architecture is difficult or you are in a state of transition between old and new, Olevi could be very good fit.

 ## Local and esteemed provider